GuanceCloud/datakit/internal/export/doc/en/datakit-conf.md

 - `content_encoding` : v1 or v2 can be selected [:octicons-tag-24: Version-1.17.1](Changelog.md #cl-1.17.1)
     - v1 is line-protocol (default: v1)
     - v2 is the Protobuf protocol.
 Compared with v1, it has better performance in all aspects
+- `compression`: Compression for uploaded Point data.
+Supported values are `gzip` and `zstd`; the default is `gzip`.
+The legacy `gzip` option is used only when `compression` is not set
 - `payload_obfuscation`: Empty (disabled) by default.
-Only `gzip-caesar-v1` is supported and requires `gzip`; invalid settings disable obfuscation without stopping DataKit.
+Only `gzip-caesar-v1` is supported and requires `compression = "gzip"`; invalid settings disable obfuscation without stopping DataKit.
 This is not encryption, so HTTPS is still required

 See [here](datakit-daemonset-deploy.md#env-dataway) for configuration under Kubernetes.